n8n-io/n8n-docs/docs/courses/level-one/index.md

 This course is for you if you:

-- Are starting to use n8n for the first time
+- Are starting to use n8n for the first time.
-- Are looking for some extra help creating your first workflow
+- Are looking for some extra help creating your first workflow.
-- Want to automate processes in your personal or working life
+- Want to automate processes in your personal or working life.

 ## What will I learn in this course?